This post may contain affiliate links. Please read our disclosure policy.

 Dried basil, dried oregano, and garlic powder

 Mozzarella cheese – I recommend grating your own cheese from the block.
 The pre-grated cheeses have anti-caking agents in them that dry out the cheese and don’t allow it to melt as well.
+You can also add a slices of fresh mozzarella to the top of each chicken cutlet.

 Marinara sauce – Make your own or save time and buy your favorite jarred marinara.
 I like to use Rao’s.
 If you decide to make your own, try out my recipe for Easy Marinara Sauce.